Toyota: Reliable? Sure.

 Toyota introduced the MR2 in the 1980s, and it soon became one of the best and most enjoyable sports car experiences while not breaking the bank.
 Under the hood was a 1.6-liter engine, either naturally aspirated or supercharged, and in the second generation, Toyota brought in a 2.0-liter powertrain.

 Many have felt the demise of the original, although Toyota filled the gap somewhat with the Supra and the GR86.
 Rumors have persisted for a couple of years that Toyota might bring the MR2 back.
 These have ranged from talk of an all-electric version to a new, turbocharged sports car.
-But none will have those iconic pop-up headlights, unfortunately — that really put a damper on the JDM market’s aesthetic.
+Unfortunately, none will have those iconic pop-up headlights, which really put a damper on the JDM market’s aesthetic.

 Toyota Corolla AE86